 Here are some nonverbal communication tips that Sunrise team members are using, and that can be helpful for all caregivers of people with dementia, especially during the pandemic.

 - Let your eyes do the talking: Try to make good eye contact—socially distanced as much as possible.
 Try not to squint, which can be misconstrued as a sign of disagreement.
 Wear a smile under your face mask, and your eyes will mirror that smile.
 Likewise, if a senior is expressing sadness or anger, mirror their expression so that they can see and feel that you have empathy and are genuinely trying to understand their feelings.

 - Gestures and body position: Keep an open body position with arms open, rather than folded or fidgeting.
 Use hand gestures to convey warmth.
 Sit down at eye level if possible, and nod to show understanding.

 - Pay attention to your voice tone: Use a warm tone of voice.
 If a senior is hard of hearing, you may need to carry a white board to write down your key points.
 Remember to practice appropriate sanitizing.
 Let the senior hear the empathy in your voice.

 Here are a few other general tips to keep in mind:

-The Validation Training Institute has several videos that may be helpful during this time.
-See links to three below:
+The Validation Training Institute has two videos that may be helpful during this time: